 Ninety minutes, twice a day.
 Five days a week.
+And they hate each other.

 Small Press Magazine